-Most human institutions are placed in between the two foregoing extremes: the interpretative challenge is indeed to understand the varying balances between distributed agency, if any, on the one hand; hard institutional, typically hierarchical, constraining institutions, on the other (indeed major anthropological studies such as Malinowski ,1922; and Levi-Strauss,1973, seems to suggest not much room for individual agency) and possibly their coupled dynamics, again when there is any .
+Most human institutions are placed in between the two foregoing extremes: the interpretative challenge is indeed to understand the varying balances between distributed agency, if any, on the one hand; hard institutional, typically hierarchical, constraining institutions, on the other (indeed major anthropological studies such as Malinowski 1922; Levi Strauss 1973, seems to suggest not much room for individual agencies) and possibly their coupled dynamics, again when there is any.

-We do believe that research in these directions would draw social sciences back to the "Enlightened Fathers" paradigm, and away from the dogmatic stalemate in which today they are largely confined.
+We do believe that research in these directions would draw social sciences back to the "Enlightened" Founding Fathers of the social sciences paradigm, and away from the dogmatic stalemate in which today they are largely confined.